cavcrosby/jenkins-containers/docs/layouts.md

 * Base Image:
     * .gitignore
     * **casc.yaml** (optional)
         * Can use a different filename.
-Must have ‘casc’ somewhere in its filename and yaml/yml as the filename extension.
+Must have ‘**casc**’ somewhere in its filename and yaml/yml as the filename extension.
     * Dockerfile
     * plugins.txt
 * Child Image: